 In addition, the experience and expertise gained by CSU through our engagement with the Advance HE scheme, in particular as represented by our cohort of Fellows, allows us to support Fellowship applications through:

-For more details on Access Membership please visit the HEA site
+For more details on Access Membership please visit the AHE site

 Advance Higher Education accreditation provides educational institutions with external confirmation that their professional development provision is aligned with the UK Professional Standards Framework (UKPSF).